 “I went back and looked at my earlier campaign notes from four years ago… it is very consistent.”
 I talked about implementing redevelopment projects that we thought would come as a result of the master plan.”
 The key here is in the past few years, discussion of redevelopment of Fairfax Boulevard and the Master Plan has generated “interests from developers in the City to invest in the Circle, Northfax, and Kamp Washington.
 Hopefully, within the next two years we will see this come to fruition because it is sorely needed, not just from a residential standpoint, but to attract young families in the city and build up the commercial revenue base.”In order to compete, we must continue down this path.– Michael J. DeMarco March 29, 2014

 What Kind of Growth.
 Studies show that businesses are moving to where the people are and not vice versa and so we must be pro-business and pro-people at the same time, they most go hand-in-hand.

 The county is attracting large employers.
-In the past few years, Hilton, Volkswagen, Northrop Grumman, the SAIC (Science Applications International Corporation) and Bechtel moved their headquarters nearby.
+In the past several years, Hilton, Volkswagen, Northrop Grumman, the SAIC (Science Applications International Corporation) and Bechtel moved their headquarters nearby.
 So the county that surrounds us is smartly implementing economic growth strategies that are building a strong core of economic activity.

 We can’t pretend nor have the wherewithal to attract large companies in the city.
-But we don’t have to.
+But we don’t necessarily have to.